 The Château de la Buzine, built in 1867, achieved world fame with «My Father's Glory» and «My Mother's Castle», Marcel Pagnol's two-volume memoirs and the 1990 film versions.

 The Château de la Buzine was bought by the city of Marseille in 1991, and in recent years the façade has been massively renovated, while the interior has been extended and completely renovated for 11.4 million euros.

 The converted castle is also known as "La Maison des Cinématographies de la Méditerranée".
 In a modern media library there is a 345-seat projection room where films from all Mediterranean countries are shown.

 There is also an exhibition room, a library, rooms dedicated to Pagnol and the history of the castle, and a restaurant.
 Click on this link to find the current programme.

-The Château de la Buzine was originally located in a vast, beautiful 40-hectare park dotted with ornamental basins and fountains, rare plants and trees, thanks to the water from this canal, which was so present in Pagnol's books.
-Today there are still four hectares left for visitors to walk on.
+The Château de la Buzine originally stood in a vast, beautiful 40 hectare park dotted with ornamental basins and fountains, rare plants and trees, thanks to the water from this canal, which was so present in Pagnol's books.
+There are still four hectares of it left for visitors to walk on.